ninabuscemi/potential-enigma/README.md

 ## Contributing

-Contributions to the Weather Forecast Dashboard are welcome!
+Contributions to the ReadMe-Print Generator are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request.
 Make sure to follow the repository's code style and guidelines.